 The report will be sent to you with a written response from the Assistant Director of the Service.
 This can take between 25 and 65 working days, depending on how complex the complaint is.

 This is if you are not happy with the response you received at Stage 2.
 You can ask that your complaint be considered by an Independent Review Panel made up of three people not connected with the Council.
 They will look at how your complaint has been handled and will ask you to come and talk to them about it.
-The Director of Children and Family Services will then write to you with the outcome.
+The Director of Children’s Safeguarding and Family Support will then write to you with the outcome.

-If you would like any further information about the Children’s Social Care complaints process, please contact us.
+If you would like further information about the Children’s Social Care complaints process, please contact the Customer Relationship team.